 French: War and Culture; Early Modern French History, Art, and Literature; Digital Humanities; History of Newspapers and Information Networks; Theater; Human Rights and Social Justice; Medical History; History of Emotion; Women’s Writing and History; Multiculturalism in France.

 Dr. Pichichero is a literary scholar and cultural historian of early modern France (Renaissance through Napoleonic era).
 Her book, The Military Enlightenment: War and Culture in the French Empire from Louis XIV to Napoleon, is forthcoming with Cornell University Press (2017).
 It combines the study of literary works, art, treatises of moral philosophy, and military writings to show the ways that the enlightened public engaged in military issues and how the military sphere generated and applied French Enlightenment ideas with regard to the phenomenon of war, the human body and emotions, social equality, and human rights.
-Dr. Pichichero’s second book project engages the methods of Digital Humanities research to study the functioning of journalistic propaganda during the Old Regime.
+Dr. Pichichero’s current research theorizes war, violence, and representation in early modern literature, visual and performing arts.

-Dr. Pichichero is the Graduate Advisor for French and and Honors Committee Representative in the Department of Modern and Classical Languages at GMU.
-She currently serves on the university's Academic Initiatives and External Relations committees.
+Dr. Pichichero is the Graduate Advisor for French and in the Department of Modern and Classical Languages at GMU.
+She currently serves on the university's Academic Initiatives and External Academic Relations committees and is one of the two delegates to the Faculty Senate of Virginia.
 She previously served on the Diversity Committee of the Department of Modern and Classical Languages, the Pride Week Planning Committee, and the Faculty Senate Technology Policy Committee.
-She is an active student mentor and has worked extensively for the past 15 years on issues of structural discrimination in the academy.
+She is an active student mentor and has worked extensively for the past 15 years on inclusive teaching and syllabus constructions as well as issues of structural discrimination in the academy.

 “Pierre Corneille and Military Drama: Power, Potlatch, Mérite,” Modern Language Notes (forthcoming 2017).